dongnk1406/react-native-reddit/README.md

 - note: open debugger before start app

 ## Git
-- before merging to the main branch (o develop branch), you must checkout the main -> pull new code from the main branch -> merge code from the main branch to the working branch.
+- before merging to the main branch (or develop branch), you must checkout the main -> pull new code from the main branch -> merge code from the main branch to the working branch.
 At this time, the code in the working branch is the new code of the repo -> merge code from the working branch to the main branch (or develop branch).